jeganchithra589-bit/PROMPT-ENGINEERING-EX-NO-1/README.md

 2.2 Fine-tuning and Alignment:

  Following pre-training, models undergo fine-tuning to specialize for specific tasks or align with human preferences.
 Fine-tuning techniques include:
-•Supervised Fine-Tuning (SFT): Training on labeled datasets for specific tasks like sentiment analysis or translation.
+- Supervised Fine-Tuning (SFT): Training on labeled datasets for specific tasks like sentiment analysis or translation.
-•Instruction Tuning: Training on diverse instruction-following examples to improve zero-shot task performance.
+- Instruction Tuning: Training on diverse instruction-following examples to improve zero-shot task performance.
-•Reinforcement Learning from Human Feedback (RLHF): Using human preferences to align model outputs with desired behaviors, improving helpfulness, harmlessness, and honesty.
+- Reinforcement Learning from Human Feedback (RLHF): Using human preferences to align model outputs with desired behaviors, improving helpfulness, harmlessness, and honesty.

 🛠️ 3.
 Use Cases and Applications: